Dance training and choreography residency

 Injury Prevention

-And Every Saturday at 12.30pm, Elyssia Primus will lead Dance Injury Prevention.
+And every Saturday at 12.30pm (10am in September only), Elyssia Primus will lead Dance Injury Prevention.
 A class designed to build the strength, stability, and resilience needed to help prevent injuries and promote longevity in your dance performance and practice.

 Guest Artists